n-crespo/nvim-config/README.md

 My favorite things about this configuration are (in no particular order):

+- the 90% of lazyvim that I don't have disabled
-- the <25 ms startup time (more like 60ms in regular Windows)
+- the <25 ms startup time (more like 60ms in regular Windows) (more like 30ms now that I've committed to having 69 plugins)
   - see the last 2 auto commands in [here](./lua/config/autocmds.lua) (fixing vim's slow clipboard in WSL)
 - these plugins:
   - spider (better `w`, `e`, and `b`)